-- 1. The Organisations acknowledge that - a) good financial governance and practice, including protection against fraud, bribery and corruption, is a core responsibility of each Organisation. - b) statutory frameworks of financial and legal practice exist, and activities undertaken by each of the Organisations are subject to these frameworks, with some variations accounting for size and jurisdiction. - c) a financial or legal concern occurring within the operations of one Organisation, may be a serious incident or notifiable event which requires reporting by that organisation to the Charity Commission or to OSCR. - d) a financial or legal concern occurring within the operations of one Organisation, may have implications for other Organisations, and may need to be communicated to those other Organisations.

-- a) maintain a membership with the Churches' Legislation Advisory Service (or any suitable alternative or successor body) and provide access to training material and guidance resources to all Organisations. - b) maintain a membership on behalf of all Organisations of the Association of Church Accountants and Treasurers (or any suitable alternative or successor body) and provide access to training material and guidance resources to all Organisations. - c) maintain any supplementary Quaker specific guidance which is required, publishing updated guidance from time to time. - d) support the relevant role holders across each Organisation to share best practice in relation to their duties.

-- a) ensure that they are familiar with relevant regulatory expectations including (but not limited to) the following key Charity Commission guidance notes and/or (for Organisations regulated by OSCR) equivalent OSCR guidance: - ^{f.} Charity Commission It's your decision: charity trustees and decision making (CC27)^[1] - ii.
-Charity Commission How to report a serious incident in your charity[2] - Charity Commission The essential trustee: what you need to know, what you need to do (CC3)[3] - iv.
-Charity Commission Managing conflicts of interest in a charity [4] - v.
-OSCR Being a Charity in Scotland [5] - vi.
-OSCR Guidance and good practice for Charity Trustees 61 - vii.
-OSCR Notifiable events[7] - b) comply with reporting requirements as set out in Quaker faith & practice, including sending their Annual Report and Accounts to BYM; - c) ensure that any financial or legal concerns are reported to the relevant BYM staff member. - d) Inform other Organisations, through BYM contact points where necessary, where a financial or legal concern has arisen in their organisation which they believe may have significant implications for another Organisation or for the Society as a whole.
+- 1. The Organisations acknowledge that - a) good financial governance and practice, including protection against fraud, bribery and corruption, is a core responsibility of each Organisation. - b) frameworks of financial and legal practice exist, and activities undertaken by each of the Organisations are subject to these frameworks, with some variations in their obligations depending on size and jurisdiction. - c) a financial or legal concern occurring within the operations of one Organisation, may be a serious incident or notifiable event which requires reporting by that organisation to the Charity Commission or to OSCR. - a financial or legal concern occurring within the operations of one Organisation, may have implications for other Organisations, and may need to be communicated to those other Organisations. - 2.
+BYM will: - a) maintain a membership with the Churches' Legislation Advisory Service (or any suitable alternative or successor body) and provide access to training material and guidance resources to all Organisations. - b) maintain a membership on behalf of all Organisations of the Association of Church Accountants and Treasurers (or any suitable alternative or successor body) and provide access to training material and guidance resources to all Organisations. - c) maintain any supplementary Quaker specific guidance which is required, publishing updated guidance from time to time. - d) support the relevant role holders across each Organisation to share best practice in relation to their duties. - 3.
+All Organisations will: - a) ensure that they are familiar with relevant regulatory expectations including (but not limited to) the following key Charity Commission guidance notes and/or (for Organisations regulated by OSCR) equivalent OSCR guidance: - i.
+Charity Commission It's your decision: charity trustees and decision making (CC27)[1] - ii.
+Charity Commission How to report a serious incident in your charity[2] - iii.
+Charity Commission The essential trustee: what you need to know, what you need to do (CC3)[3] - iv.
+Charity Commission Managing conflicts of interest in a charity[4] - v OSCR Being a Charity in Scotland[5] - vi.
+OSCR Guidance and good practice for Charity Trustees[6] - vii.
+OSCR Notifiable events[7] - b) comply with reporting requirements as set out in Quaker faith & practice, including sending their Annual Report and Accounts to BYM; - c) ensure that any financial or legal concerns are reported to the relevant BYM staff member (see Appendix 8 for BYM contact points). - d) Subject to the constraints imposed by any confidentiality requirements and data protection law, inform other Organisations, through BYM contact points where necessary, where a financial or legal concern has arisen in their organisation which they believe may have significant implications for another Organisation or for the Society as a whole.

-e) where they are informed of a serious incident or notifiable event relating to financial or legal concerns in another Organisation or Quaker body (the "Reporting Organisation") which has significant implications for their Organisation (the "Receiving Organisation"), consider whether the incident also requires reporting as a serious incident or notifiable event by the Receiving Organisation.
+e) where they are informed of a concern relating to financial or legal concerns in another Organisation or Quaker body (the "Reporting Organisation") which has significant implications for their Organisation (the "Receiving Organisation"), consider whether the concern also requires reporting as a serious incident or notifiable event by the Receiving Organisation.